ArturSchweidtmann/numerical-practicum-chemical-engineers/README.md

 Help in developing this assignment: Marc Caballero Megia (TA financed by EEMCS Faculty)

-## Section 9/: HW6: Assignment on Engineering Thermodynamics (Anna Smith)
+## Section 9/: HW6: Assignment on Engineering Thermodynamics (Anna Smith and Monique)

 See [notebook](homework6/notebooks/HW6-engineering-thermodynamics.ipynb).

-## Section 10/: HW7: Assignment on  Colloids and Interfaces (Laura and Monique)
+## Section 10/: HW7: Assignment on  Colloids and Interfaces (Laura and Valeria)

 Our goald here are to:
 1. colloid: solve a model colloid transport in porous medium (blood flow through artery) taken from Tosco-Sehti-2009; we intend to use home-brewed code as well as py-pde;